123andy/redcap-docker-compose/rdc/documentation/README.md

       1. cp /tmp/cachegrind.out.##.gz /var/www/html/
       2. In PHPStorm click on "Tools" choose "Analyze Xdebug Profiler Snapshot..."
       3. Choose the cachegrind.out file.
 No need to un-gzip it.

+#### Instructions for Visual Studio Code
+1. After your docker web container is up and running, you should have access to a xdebug information page here: [http://localhost/debug/xdebug_info.php](http://localhost/debug/xdebug_info.php)
+   - Note that the settings for xdebug defalt via the injected override file located here `/rdc/redcap-overrides/web/php/80-xdebug.ini`.
+If you want to make changes, you can EITHER edit this file and change the master values, or you can override them using then `.env` XDEBUG environmental variable.
+Be sure to run `docker compose down; docker compose up -d` after any changes and check the [xdebug_info]((http://localhost/debug/xdebug_info.php) page afterwards.
+1. In VS Code, install the OFFICIAL 'Php Debug' extension.  (has 12.5M installs as of 10/2024)
+1. For Chrome, install the [Xdebug helper extension](https://chromewebstore.google.com/detail/xdebug-helper/eadndfjplgieldjbigjakmdgkmoaaaoc?hl=en).
+This will allow you to designate a page/session for debugging by setting a cookie
+1. The redcap-docker-compose repository already contains a .vscode folder with a launch.json which should create a launch open for starting a debug session.
+To do this:
+   - Click on the left-side 'Run and Debug' page in VSCODE that was added when you installed PHP Debug
+   - Click on the green play button for 'Listen for Xdebug'
+1. Now, goto your browser, using the new extension, set it to 'debug mode' and then refresh a page and you should see a debug session.

 ## FAQ and Other Information